rallyhealth/sbt-git-versioning/README.md

 ```scala
   addSbtPlugin("com.rallyhealth.sbt" % "sbt-git-versioning" % "x.y.z")
 ```
-3. Enable the SemVer plugin to enforce SemVer with MiMa.
-(Important for shared libraries, not so much for personal apps)
+3. Enable the SemVer plugin to enforce semantic versioning with [MiMa](https://github.com/lightbend/mima) (important for shared libraries, not so much for personal apps):

 ```scala
 val example = project
   .enablePlugins(SemVerPlugin)
 ```
-4. Add a `gitVersioningSnapshotLowerBound` placeholder in build.sbt.
+4. Add a `gitVersioningSnapshotLowerBound` placeholder in your `build.sbt`:
 ```sbt
 // Uncomment when you're ready to start building 1.0.0-...-SNAPSHOT versions.
 // gitVersioningSnapshotLowerBound in ThisBuild := "1.0.0"